ezrarush/battleship/README.md

 ### Player One

-Run the following in a second SBCL instance shell.
+Run the following in a second SBCL instance shell started in the same folder quicklisp is installed in (e.g. your home folder c:\home\) so that the project can load shader files from the relative path "quicklisp\local-projects\battleship\shaders\".

 ```lisp
 (ql:quickload "battleship")